subhadip-unn/Delta-API-Suite/README.md

 ## 🚀 Overview

-CBZ API Delta is a comprehensive API comparison and testing platform designed for QA engineers and developers.
-It provides two powerful tools for API analysis:
+Delta API Suite is a comprehensive API comparison and testing platform designed for QA engineers and developers.
+It provides powerful tools for API analysis:

 - **🔍 DeltaPro+**: Advanced single API comparison with intelligent diff analysis
 - **🏗️ DeltaBulkPro**: Bulk API testing across multiple platforms and environments